fredrikfloven/react-contexts-todomvc/README.md

 However, although we are no longer required to initialize a store (unlike in React Redux), we are still free to *use* any state-management systems, such as ([plain-vanilla](https://en.wikipedia.org/wiki/Plain_vanilla)) Redux.
 A complement to using Redux is that we are free to respond to state change however we wish.

-Nevertheless, Redux was not used, and this example application was purely meant as a demonstration on the use of React's new context api.
+Nevertheless, Redux was not used in this application, since it was purely meant as a demonstration on the use of React's new context api.